 "As the industry's Technology-enabled PBM(TM), SXC is committed to driving e-prescribing across the many markets we serve," said Mark Thierer, President and Chief Executive Officer, SXC Health Solutions.
 "Delivering actionable information to the provider at the point-of-care is central to our operating principles.
 We are pleased to partner with Allscripts, the market leader with the most widely used e-prescribing and EHR solutions in the U.S. today.
 Beyond e-prescribing, we look forward to additional joint efforts with Allscripts to share patient-specific, clinically rich insights with prescribers where and when they need them."

 Electronic prescribing offers significant advantages to payers, patients and physicians either as a stand-alone solution or as part of an EHR.
 Through industry-standard transactions, physicians using mobile devices or computers in their office can access patient-specific information related to medication coverage, available alternative therapies, medication history, potentially harmful drug interactions, and prescription costs.
-Allscripts and SXC believe exchanging prescription information in this way reduces adverse drug events and medication errors that cause thousands of needless deaths in the
+Allscripts and SXC believe exchanging prescription information in this way reduces adverse drug events and medication errors that cause thousands of needless deaths in the United States each year.

 "This agreement enables us to partner with pharmacy benefit managers to increase the amount of relevant clinical information available for physicians using our e-prescribing and EHR solutions, which means they have more information to help them deliver better, safer patient care," said Glen Tullman, Chief Executive Officer of Allscripts.
 "SXC has carved out a unique position in the industry, and we see great opportunity in working closely together as the EHR marketplace and managed pharmacy landscape converge over the coming years."